 When you have a child, you want to protect them and ensure they have the best life possible.
 Ideally, you want both parents involved in the child’s life, but when a relationship does not work out, the child should not suffer.
 Parents do not have to stay together to care for the child, but they do have to come to a co-parenting agreement.
 Even if the separation is amicable, you must have a legal contract with the court to ensure no discrepancies.

 You must take legal steps to enforce your child custody order when one parent does not follow the outlined plan.
-You need to discuss your needs with a child custody lawyer in Denton.
+You need to discuss your needs with a child custody attorney in Denton.

 Mims Ballew Hollingsworth | Family Law has been helping families in Denton, TX, and nearby for over a decade, to find the best interest for their children with legal counsel from start to finish.